nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a cheese to CHIM.

 Format: `addcheese t/CHEESE_TYPE q/QUANTITY [d/MANUFACTURE_DATE] [e/EXPIRY_DATE]`
-* The specified `QUANTITY` must be a positive integer.
+* The specified `QUANTITY` must be a positive integer and less than 1000.
 * All dates must be given in these formats: `DD/MM/YYYY` or `YYYY-MM-DD` or `MMM DD YYYY`.
 * The specified `MANUFACTURE_DATE` must be any date up to the current date, and not in the future.
 If `MANUFACTURE_DATE` is not specified, it will default to the current date.